WhatTheDickens/lit-dig-age/text-fluid/07_tei.md

                 <seg type="written">A</seg>
                 <seg type="rewritten">B, D</seg>
 ```
 Each paragraph of *Walden* in the fluid-text edition is marked up with descriptive information like this.
 An important part of that information, enclosed in the `<seg>` element, is the version history for the paragraph.
-In this case: written in version, rewritten in versions B and D.
+We see here that the first paragraph of *Walden* was originally written in version A, then rewritten in both versions B and D.

+Because this information about each paragraph of each *Walden* chapter is encoded in TEI and therefore machine-readable, a computer program can be used to run through the TEI file for each chapter, pull out the information, and make it available for analysis.

 Now head over to the page ["Written and Re-Written in *Walden*"](https://digitalthoreau.org/written-and-re-written/) on the fluid-text site.
-The table there makes it possible to sort the paragraphs and sub-paragraphs ("segments") of *Walden* in order to better understand the how Thoreau's work grew across the seven versions.
+The table was built using the information, extracted from the TEI files, about the version history of each *Walden* paragraph or paragraph segment.
+(The encoding divides many of the paragraphs of *Walden* into "segments" because there are portions of paragraphs that have their own revision histories.
+Whole portions of paragraphs get dropped from some versions or added in others.
+Segments are labeled with number-letter combinations such as "4b".)

+You can use the column headings in the table to sort the information about paragraph revision-histories by clicking on the column headers.
+For example, clicking on the "Written" heading will organize the information by version, so you can see at a glance all the paragraphs or paragraph segments first written in version A.

-Taking that same data and putting it in a spreadsheet yields the perspective offered in numbers and two different charts on the page "The Growth of *Walden*."
+Once we've extracted the revision-history data from the TEI files, we can also visualize it in other ways.
+Taking that same data and putting it in a spreadsheet yields the perspective offered in numbers and two different charts on the page ["The Growth of *Walden*"](https://digitalthoreau.org/the-growth-of-walden/).

 Click ahead to offer some thoughts on what these visualizations reveal about the evolution of *Walden*.